jnikula/piste-on-piste/docs/index.rst

 Read the :ref:`rules-en`, or the Finnish translation :ref:`rules-fi`.

-Launch the development version of the `Piste on Piste scoreboard app`_.
+Launch the latest release of the `Piste on Piste scoreboard app`_.

 The scoreboard app is a fairly simple single-page application.
 After launching, internet connection is not required.
 All state is stored in browser local